Revealed: Where to apply for UAE visa amnesty; who is not eligible; fine exemptions

 How long is the amnesty programme?

-The amnesty programme will run for two months beginning on September 1.
+The amnesty programme will run for two months beginning on September 1 until October 30, 2024.

 Who can apply for amnesty?